FEATURED CREDIT CARDS

 Experian Boost: A Comprehensive Guide to Boosting Your Free Credit Score

 Experian Boost is a free service that allows you to improve your credit score instantly by including on-time payments for eligible non-traditional bills into your Experian credit file.
-These types of payments, such as utilities, streaming services, and rent, typically aren't reported to credit bureaus and therefore don't influence your score.
+These payments, such as utilities, streaming services, and rent, typically aren't reported to credit bureaus and therefore don't influence your score.
 By factoring in this positive payment history, Experian Boost can increase your FICO® score and help you build a stronger credit profile.

 How Experian Boost works

-1. Connect your bank account: Sign up for a free or paid Experian account and securely connect the bank or credit card accounts you use to pay your bills.
+• Connect your bank account: Sign up for a free or paid Experian account and securely connect your bank or credit card accounts.

 Who can benefit from Experian Boost?